Doctor of Philosophy (PhD)

 Topic: Decision-making and pelvic exenteration

-Collaboration: Colorectal Department, RPA Institute of Academic Surgery
+Collaboration: Surgical Outcomes Research Centre (SOuRCe), Department of Colorectal Surgery at RPA, RPA Institute of Academic Surgery

 Dr Brown is a general surgery registrar whose thesis focus will focus on addressing variation in treatment decision-making in patients with locally advanced or recurrent rectal cancer in Australia by: (i) Identifying optimal outcomes of surgery for locally advanced and recurrent rectal cancer; (ii) Developing an evidence-based surgical tool which predicts these outcomes, while incorporating the views of cancer specialists, patients and carers; (iii) Measuring effectiveness-implementation of the final surgical tool which will be used to inform best practice; and (iv) Implementing the tool to clinical practice and evaluating its effectiveness.